nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 snakemake --cores 8 --use-conda
 ```

-We now have a log file, lets have a look
+We now have a log file, lets have a look at the first 10 lines of our log with:

 ```bash
 head ./logs/fastqc/NA24631.log